 Federal civil rights case concerns allegations that Goose Creek prisoner notified authorities of his safety concerns when a person who was a threat to him became incarcerated.
-When using a urinal a couple months later, he was allegedly brutally attacked from behind by the person he had reported as a threat; and, a DOC officer who witnessed everything did not intervene or call for back-up.
+When using a urinal a couple months later, he was allegedly brutally attacked from behind by the person he had reported as a threat; and alleges a DOC officer who witnessed everything did not intervene or call for back-up.
 Prisoner alleges to then being left to internally bleed for 12 hours before his spleen and a mass on his kidney were ultimately removed.
 Federal Pro Bono Project volunteers have drafted an amended complaint, which is now in the process of being served.
-New volunteers could help by committing to one round of interrogatories, or assisting with the limited task of learning the name of a Jane Doe, whose signature is undecipherable.
+New volunteers could help by committing to one round of interrogatories, or assisting with the limited task of learning the name of a Jane Doe, whose signature is indecipherable.

 Program Guidelines and Local Rule 83.4, which allows for limited-scope representation: